How to Create a Website Using HTML/CSS Code Editor

 <script src="http://maxcdn.bootstrapcdn.com/bootstrap/3.3.6/js/bootstrap.min.js"></script>

-<!-- This is the accordion html website code -->
+<!-- This is the accordion html website code -->In the CSS Editor section of the same block:

 <div class="panel-group" id="accordion" role="tablist" aria-multiselectable="true">